Triangle Scale Factor Calculator

 As the corresponding sides are in proportion, then:

-The kk term refers to the scale factor.
+The term refers to the scale factor.
 It measures the proportion of similarity between two corresponding sides.

 Other tools similar to this triangle scale factor calculator